-A building near Old Town Square shows a hint of the alchemy that is woven in Prague’s past
+A building near Old Town Square with the image of a black sun shows a hint of the alchemy that is woven in Prague’s past

 In alchemy, everything has its counterpart, its mirror image.
 The science that would later develop into chemistry saw the world as a set of perfect pairs, not unrelated to the yin and yang concept of Daoist philosophy.
 The black sun also turns up in many cultures, with slightly different meanings.